myname-random/dominos/tiles/README.md

 | Jumbo | 2.5 | 4 | 10 |
 | Tournament | 2.5 | 4 | 12 |

+> [!NOTE]
-[^1]: This NumberSize value may only be correct for the default font choice.
+> This NumberSize value may only be correct for the default font choice.
 Changing the font will require adjusting the NumberSize value.

 | PipType | SamePipSize |
 | --- | --- |